best peak district views cover photo

 view from winnats pass at sunrise

-One of my favourite views in the Peak District is the one above Winnats Pass.
-A dramatic limestone valley with a road snaking through the middle, it’s accessible via Castleton and makes for some pretty epic photo opportunities.
+One of my favourite views in the Peak District is this one above Winnats Pass.
+A road snakes through a dramatic limestone valley and makes for some pretty epic photo opportunities.

 If you are okay with the early start, I recommend walking Winnats Pass at sunrise.
-That way, you’ll get to enjoy the views without disruption from the cars below.
-Unfortunately, it was a bit cloudy during our sunrise attempt; however, if you get lucky, you’ll get a perfect view of the sun rising.
+It was a bit cloudy during our attempt; but if you get lucky, you’ll get a perfect view of the sun rising.

 The quickest way to access Winnats Pass is to park at Speedwell Cavern.
-From there, it’s just a 10-minute walk to the top of the pass, but I should warn you that it’s quite a precarious climb.
-I wouldn’t suggest this hike with young children or to those less abled on their feet.
+From there, it’s just a 10-minute walk to the top of the pass.
+It’s quite a tricky climb in parts so do take care.

 4 .
 The Trinnacle Trail